E-Statements vs Paper Statements (Comparison Guide)

 Benefits of using a hybrid system include:

-• Customer choice: asking your customers which delivery method they personally prefer will improve your relationships and offer you greater flexibility.
+• Customer choice: Asking your customers which delivery method they personally prefer will improve your relationships and offer you greater flexibility.

-• Immediate backup: having a tangible copy for your records of all transactions, such as deposit slips, along with a digital copy online can help prevent valuable information from being lost.
+• Immediate backup: Having a tangible copy for your records of all transactions, such as deposit slips, along with a digital copy online can help prevent valuable information from being lost.

-• Increased communication: by communicating with your customers on multiple different platforms, you will be more likely to maintain a healthy relationship over time.
+• Increased communication: By communicating with your customers on multiple different platforms, you will be more likely to maintain a healthy relationship over time.

-• Inclusive customer base: many people are hesitant to hire a company that is entirely based online.
+• Inclusive customer base: Many people are hesitant to hire a company that is entirely based online.
 Appealing to both the slow adapters and digitally minded individuals will allow you to have a notably more inclusive customer base.

 The best statement printing and mailing services are readily willing to create a personalized system that works for you.
-These companies will typically ask about the systems you currently have in place along with your long-term operating objectives.
+These companies will typically ask about the systems you currently have in place, along with your long-term operating objectives.

 With seemingly every aspect of your business, you will need to make several important choices.
 The way that your business delivers statements and other information to your clients is a valuable decision that will need to be made carefully.
 By considering all of these pros and cons—along with the possibility of using a hybrid system—your business can create an immediate advantage.